nodatime/tzvalidate/README.md

 - `-i`: (optional) whether or not to fake an initial offset for zones which don't report a transition at the big bang; values are "true" or "false" - defaults to "true"

-Sample command line: `mono ZicDump.exe -s tzdb2015e`
+Sample command line: `dnx run -s tzdb2015e`

 Java 7
 ----